 The best thing abut working for Emirates was the lifestyle and just being part of such a big company.
 Emirates is one of the best airlines in the world.
 People come from all over the globe and you get to visit the most exotic places.
 Also you have a lot of opportunities, like working for PR (advertisement etc).
 You get a lot of benefits when living in Dubai like hotel discounts, car rental discounts, beach clubs and so on.

 The best thing about Lufthansa is the freedom.
 You get to basically chose how often you want to work and where you want to fly to.
 You get to make a lot of decisions and be independent in your job.
 The working conditions are very good!

 8. What were the worst parts about working as Cabin Crew for Emirates & Lufthansa?

-I don’t think there are very bad things about the job.
-Of course you have some good days and bad days sometimes.
-Sometimes they will send you to a country you’re not very happy about or sometimes you have annoying passengers but in general is a very exciting job.
+I don’t think there are very many bad things about the job.
+Of course you have some good days and some bad days, like in any job.
+Sometimes they will send you to a country you’re not very happy about or sometimes you have annoying passengers but in general it is a very exciting job.